dgonz64/react-hook-form-auto/README.md

     $ npm install react-hook-form react-hook-form-auto --save

-## Deprecated
+## Version deprecations

 * 1.3.0 works with react-hook-form 7.
-If you didn't override the skin, it should work out of the box after update.
-Please follow [this guide](docs/migrate-1.2-to-1.3.md).
+  * If you didn't override the skin, it should work out of the box after update.
+  * If you overrided the skin, then follow [this guide](docs/migrate-1.2-to-1.3.md).
 * 1.2.0 works with react-hook-form 6: `npm install react-hook-form@6 react-hook-form-auto@1.2 --save`
 * 1.1.0 works with react-hook-form 4 and 5.
 Older versions of this library (1.0.x) will only work with version 3 of react-hook-form.